- Fabulous setting.

 - Best breakfast ever!

-Each visit to the Ritz-Carlton in Powerscourt is just what the doctor ordered – total relaxation together with ultimate pampering and foodie indulgence.
+A visit to this hotel is just what the doctor ordered – total relaxation together with ultimate pampering and foodie indulgence.
 When the weather is bright and warm, we enjoy walking around the wonderful grounds.
-When winter is blowing outside, there are few places to match the warm cocoon of luxury that is the Ritz Carlton, Powerscourt in the heart of the Garden of Ireland.
+When winter is blowing outside, there are few places to match the warm cocoon of luxury that is the Powerscourt Hotel in the heart of the Garden of Ireland.

 What's To Do In the Area?